maiertech/template-tauri-sveltekit/README.md

 In combination with Tauri, you cannot use SvelteKit's server-side features.
 In a Tauri app, anything that SvelteKit would handle server-side, should be handled by Tauri's Rust backend.

+The adapter-static generates the `index.html` file that Tauri launches inside the webview.

 Normally, you use adapter-static with these two settings in `/src/routes/+layout.ts`:

 - `prerender = true`: Generate an HTML page for each route.
 You can enter the application through